SertacEngin/CI-CD-Pipelines-Jenkins/README.md

 the same, accurate, and up-to-date information.
 In our case, ArgoCD will notice a change in the repository and it will deploy the application on the Kubernetes cluster.

+How do you handle issues with your worker nodes when go down or aren’t responsive: I log into this worker node and try to understand the problem.
+I look at the worker nodes’ heatlh.
+I can use a python script to check their health.
+Maybe the CPU or RAM is utilized too much.
+We can take certain actions when the usage reaches for example 80% by having an auto scaling group.
+But using containers as agents whenever we have a jenkins job to run is a better idea.
+This way we ensure that our agents are never down and costs are kept low alongside with maintenance overhead.